 WeChat, China Union Pay is also free.
 These features have 24 hours a day instant transfer but can only be done with Chinese RMB.

 Lastly, Bank Wire is available.
-In the past, the cost was $25 for international bank transfer but this is now free.
+In the past, the cost was $25 for an international bank transfer but this is now free.
 Transfers will take 1-3 days to complete.
 Currencies available include CAD, CHF, EUR, GBP, HKD, NZD, SGD and USD.

 When it comes to withdrawals when using an eWallet.
 Funds will be returned to Neteller accounts, but other eWallets will return fund to your bank account.